List of Shake It Up characters: Tinka Hessenheffer

-Tinka Hessenheffer, portrayed by Caroline Sunshine, is the twin sister of Gunther (portrayed by Kenton Duty) who came to Chicago as exchange students from a small mountainous country in Eastern Europe in the first grade.
-They eat strange food and give out left overs in small doggy bags.
-The parents of Tinka and Gunther are only in one episode but they are even stranger than the twins.
+Tinka Hessenheffer, (Recurring season 1, Main seasons 2-3), portrayed by Caroline Sunshine, is the twin sister of Gunther (portrayed by Kenton Duty) who came to Chicago as exchange students from a small mountainous country in Eastern Europe in the first grade.
+They eat strange food and give out leftovers in small doggy bags.
+The parents of Tinka and Gunther are only in one episode, but they are even stranger than the twins.
 She and her brother are "frenemies" to Rocky and CeCe at school and as fellow dancers on Shake It Up Chicago.
 She goes on a date with Ty Blue in one episode.
 They are shown to have feelings for each other after the date is over, but further progress was not shown in the succeeding episodes.
 Tinka takes pride in herself, similar to Gunther, and is competitive.
 In the season three premiere, Tinka surprises Rocky and CeCe by suddenly acting nice to them.
 She reveals that Gunther has left to return home and she feels lost without him so wants them as friends.
 At first wary, Rocky and CeCe decide to give Tinka a chance after she tries to take the blame for burning down the dance studio.
 She is also known to be a talented cake decorator as shown in "Oh Brother It Up".